veryshiny/QAA/Lab Notebook.md

 - the per-base-N content at the first positions have reduced to nearly 0% at the first position
 - more positions have high quality scores of 39 and 40.
 - more different sequence lengths in the distribution due to the trimming
+- the GC-content distribution seems to be closer to the theoretical distribution than before
+- adapter content also improves in the trimmed reads, especially at the ends, with nearly 0% observed compared to the untrimmed data
+- the per-base sequence con

 # Part 3